 Additionally, an individual can be charged with theft under this section if they knowingly take control, title, use or management of a vulnerable person’s property with the intent to keep the property while they are in a position of trust and confidence.
 An example of a person in this position would be a nurse or caregiver or an individual who has a power of attorney over another person.

-As defined in the Arizona Revised Statutes, theft crimes in Mesa can also include any of the following:
+As defined in the Arizona Revised Statutes, misdemeanor and felony theft crimes in Mesa can also include any of the following:

 Robbery – ARS § 13-1902 – An individual can be charged with this offense if they take any property of another person against their will, and threaten or use force against the person to coerce them to surrender the property.
 A conviction for this offense can result in a class 4 felony.